josemevi/login-automated-test/README.md

 - You will have to create a .env file at the main folder of the project in order to make the test work.
 I'll provide below all the variables and values that you need to put inside the file:

 ```
 MAIN_URL = https://m.apuestas.codere.es/
 COOKIE_CONSENT_NAME = codere_cookie
 COOKIE_CONSENT_VALUE = accepted
 COOKIE_DOMAIN = m.apuestas.codere.es

-VALID_USERNAME = josemevi
+VALID_USERNAME =
-VALID_PASSWORD = David0606!
+VALID_PASSWORD =
 ```

 - Please take in consideration that the test is designed to run only inside the specified website using this cookie configuration.

-- You can change the VALID_USERNAME and VALID_PASSWORD values for any other working account
+- You will have to provide the VALID_USERNAME and VALID_PASSWORD values with a working account

 ## How to Run

 - Inside the project main folder execute via terminal:

     ```
     npx playwright test tests/login.spec.ts
     ```

 - The tests will execute using the default playwright config (headless mode, 2 browsers: chromium, firefox)